Free Trial

 New GST on Kitchen Utensils: What’s Taxed and What’s Not?

 Kitchen utensils are used in every household, hotel, and food service business.
 Whether it’s a simple steel plate, a pressure cooker, or a non-stick frying pan, these items fall under different GST classifications.
-In this blog, we’ll explain the GST on kitchen utensils, including applicable tax rates, HSN codes , and how these taxes affect buyers, sellers, and manufacturers.
+In this blog, we’ll explain the GST on kitchen utensils, including the applicable 7323 HSN code and GST rate , and how these taxes affect buyers, sellers, and manufacturers.

 Book A Demo